Decoding the Power-to-Weight Ratio: Your Guide to the Ultimate Car Performance Calculator

 What is Power-to-Weight Ratio (PWR)?

 The power-to-weight ratio is a simple yet powerful indicator of a vehicle's performance capabilities.
 It represents the amount of power available for each unit of weight.
 A higher PWR signifies that the car has more power relative to its mass, resulting in quicker acceleration, better handling, and enhanced overall performance.
-Think of it like this: a lighter car with a powerful engine will accelerate faster than a heavier car with the same engine.
+But think of it like this: a lighter car with a powerful engine will accelerate faster than a heavier car with the same engine.
 This is precisely what the PWR quantifies.

 The formula for calculating PWR is straightforward: